jreisinger/jreisinger.github.io/cv.md

 Security Engineer
 at First Data (Bratislava, 2016 - present)

-* Full-stack administration of a large log management solution based on Linux
+* Full-stack administration of a large log management solution based on Linux.

 Sr. Linux Systems Specialist
 at Eset [Bratislava, 2015 - 2016]